Healthdirect Free Australian health advice you can count on.

 How is bulimia nervosa treated?

-It is important to restore healthy eating habits, and seeing a dietitian for nutrition advice can be very helpful.
+It’s important to restore healthy eating habits.
+Seeing a dietitian for nutrition advice can be very helpful.

-Some people with bulimia nervosa may be treated with an antidepressant to reduce their anxiety and improve their mood and self-control.
+Some people with bulimia nervosa may be treated with antidepressant medicine.
+These medicines are used to reduce anxiety and improve your mood and self-control.

 It’s also important to stay in touch with family and friends who care about you.
-Be kind to yourself.
+This can help you feel connected.
+Be kind to yourself and start spending time on your interests.

 Can bulimia nervosa be prevented?